 Posts Tagged: cv joint

-What is a CV Joint and how does it fail?
-What is a CV Joint?
-A constant velocity, or CV oint is a flexible joint used on a drive axle to allow for up and down and left and right turning movements while still providing turning power to the wheels.
-CV joints are often used in place of universal joints on both front and rear wheel drive vehicles because they offer a greater range of flex.
-What is a half shaft?
-A half shaft assembly consists of an inner plunging … Read More
+Learn how CV joints work, why they’re used, and how they fail A constant velocity, or CV joint, is a flexible joint used on a half-shaft drive axle to allow for up and down and left and right turning movements while still providing rotational power to the wheels.
+CV joints are often used instead of universal joints on both front and rear-wheel drive vehicles because they offer a greater range of flex.
+Good so far, but how do CV joints work?
+I’ll explain how they can transfer torque while still … Read More

 What is a CV joint?